Iamtoluakin/apigateway_test/README.md

   "GET /items/{id}
   "DELETE /items/{id}

-Step 5: Create an integration
+5: Create an integration
   Integration of API gateway with the created lambda functions

-Step 6: Attach your integration to routes
+6: Attach your integration to routes
   Attach integrations to routes.